Film & Media Culture Requirements

 Major Requirements: Students must complete ten courses to satisfy the requirements for a major in Film and Media Culture.
 Before declaring a Film and Media Culture major, the student must have completed or be currently enrolled in one of the basic core courses.
 Those courses are as follows:

-Basic Core Course Requirements: FMMC 0101 Aesthetics of the Moving Image, FMMC 0102 Film History, FMMC 0104 TV and American Culture, one production course - either FMMC 0105 Sight and Sound or FMMC 0106 Writing for the Screen I. The basic core courses must be completed by the end of the junior year.
+Basic Core Course Requirements: FMMC 0101 Aesthetics of the Moving Image; FMMC 0102 Film History; FMMC 0104 TV and American Culture; and one production course - either FMMC 0105 Sight and Sound or FMMC 0106 Writing for the Screen I. The basic core courses must be completed by the end of the junior year.

 Required Advanced Courses: One 0300 level course in theory -- FMMC 0354, FMMC 0355, FMMC 0357, FMMC/GSFS 0358, FMMC 0360, or another approved 0300 level course -- to be completed during junior year; and FMMC 0700 Film and Media Senior Tutorial.

 Electives: Four additional FMMC courses, with no more than two of these being a production or screenwriting courses.
 With the prior permission of a student's academic advisor, one winter term FMMC course may be counted as an elective.
 Students taking courses focused on film and media taught in a foreign language, either at Middlebury or abroad, may request major elective credit from the FMMC chair.
 Note that courses may not count toward both FMMC and another department's major or minor.
 Courses transferred from other institutions will normally count only as an elective toward the FMMC major, not to fulfill core requirements.